 Festival.
 Gemma has a Masters in Strategic Management & Planning from the UCD Michael Smurfit Graduate Business School.

-Dublin Dance Festival is the registered trading name of International Dance Festival of Ireland Ltd. The Festival is a not-for-profit arts organisation which was incorporated in 2000.
+Dublin Dance Festival is the registered trading name of International Dance Festival of Ireland CLG with registration number 328122.
+The Festival is a not-for-profit arts organisation which was incorporated in 2000.
 See DDF Governing Document here.
 The Festival is governed by a voluntary, non-executive Board of Directors.
 See list of Directors and Directors’ biographies above.

 Dublin Dance Festival is committed to best practice and good governance.
-We comply with the standards as set out in the Governance Transparency Scale, adapted by the Arts Council.
-We activated our adoption journey with the Governance Code: Principles of Good Governance in April 2015.
+The Festival complies with the standards as set out in the Governance Transparency Scale, adapted by the Arts Council and signed Governance Code principle statement in September 2017, Governance_Code_statement.

 Financial Controls and Reporting

 Dublin Dance Festival operates within strict financial procedures and controls and keeps detailed books and records of accounts.
 The Festival is fully transparent in all of its financial activities and reporting.
-The most recent set of audited accounts (2016) is available here.
-These accounts are compliant with the Statement of Recommended Practice (SORP) for charities and not-for-profit organisations.
-(SORP was developed in the UK and is currently accepted as best practice in Ireland and the UK.)
+The most recent set of audited accounts (2017) is available here.
+These accounts are compliant with the requirements of the Companies Act and Statement of Recommended Practice (SORP FRS102 ) for charities and not-for-profit organisations.

 Standards in Fundraising Practice